soysaucewaso/alles_os3_fork/README.md

 When I used a rosbag to build a map, and tested localization on that same map, ORB_SLAM3 quickly lost itself and never regained localization.

-Tested on Ubuntu 20.04 with ROS2 Galactic.
+Tested on 2 Almost Identical Ubuntu 20.04s with ROS2 Galactic.

 ### Notes
 In the original ORB SLAM3 paper, the author concluded Stereo-Inertial performed worse than Stereo-only for land vehicles due to lack of gyroscopic excitiation.

+Only tested with Stereo and Stereo-Inertial.
+Also may support MONO and RGBD with a bit of tinkering (Just replicate diffs between ROS2_wrapper and zang09/ORB_SLAM3_ROS2 from src/stereo and src/stereo-inertial to src/rgbd and src/monocular).

 This repo installs both OpenCV 4.2 and 4.4 since the wrapper and ORB SLAM3 require different versions.